 Many children need foster care through no fault of their own.
 They may have been abused or perhaps their birth parents are no longer able to look after them.

 Placing a young person in a foster home with the right levels of attention and support, gives them the opportunity to rebuild their lives and find security, stability and the belief that they can have a secure future.

 In an effort to raise awareness and activate the community to get involved in fostering, Focus on the Family Singapore has launched a new initiative called “Foster Our Future” to help educate those who are interested in providing foster care about the issues surrounding fostering in Singapore as well as the positive impact it can have on both the child and foster families.

-Below is a quick Q&A about fostering in Singapore – just click on the question and you will be able to read the answer.
-If you have other questions about fostering, by all means post them here and we will get representatives from Focus on the Family Singapore to respond.
+Below is a quick Q&A about fostering in Singapore.
+If you have other questions, by all means send them to us via the contact form and we will get representatives from Focus on the Family Singapore to respond.

 Alternatively, you can visit this link to download the Foster Our Future eBooklet to find out more about the issue of fostering.

 You can also watch this locally produced video featuring foster families sharing about the joys and the struggles in their fostering journey, and how their lives have been changed forever when they made the decision to open their hears and their home.
 Or read inspiring fostering stories at family.org.sg/FosterOurFuture.